sajanraju/SimDescStatApp/Author_declaration.md

 Users are responsible for ensuring data privacy and regulatory compliance.

 This tool provides a preliminary overview of your dataset to help guide further analysis.

+## 🧪 Platform Compatibility
+🖥️ This application has been **tested only on macOS**.
+Functionality on Windows or Linux is not guaranteed and may require additional setup or tweaks.